Reviews Compare News The Jury Best Lists About

 Design

-The Creta Electric is instantly recognisable as a Creta, but Hyundai has made 32 changes to differentiate it.
-The front gets a fully closed grille with active air flaps for aerodynamics and battery cooling, a pixel-pattern bumper, and a front-mounted charging port (which reviewers note is vulnerable in front-end collisions).
-The DRLs and connected tail lamps carry over, but the rear bumper now features six reverse lights in pixel treatment and EV-specific badging.
-New aero-style 17-inch alloys on 215/60 R17 Goodyear Assurance low rolling resistance tyres mark it out, as does an exclusive matte green shade.
-Ground clearance is up by 10 mm to 200 mm, overall height by 20 mm, and length by 10 mm.
-A matte green finish, dual-tone roof option and EV-only colours add freshness, though the silhouette is clearly Creta.
-Notably, the battery pack is visible from the side and appears to leave unused space at the rear, suggesting room for a larger battery in future.
+The Creta Electric is recognisable as a Creta but carries 32 changes.
+The front gets a closed grille with active air flaps, a pixel-pattern bumper, and a front-mounted charging port (vulnerable in front-end collisions, reviewers note).
+Connected tail lamps carry over; the rear bumper adds six pixel-treatment reverse lights and EV badging.
+Aero-style 17-inch alloys on 215/60 R17 low-rolling-resistance Goodyears and an exclusive matte green finish mark it out.
+Ground clearance rises 10 mm to 200 mm, height by 20 mm, and length by 10 mm.
+The silhouette is unmistakably Creta, though EV-only colours and a dual-tone roof add freshness.

 Interior & Features

-The cabin retains the familiar Creta layout but gets meaningful EV-specific upgrades.
-A new free-floating centre console liberates storage space, with a wireless charging pad, NFC tap-to-start, cooled storage under the armrest, and twin cup holders.
-A new flat-bottom steering wheel (with Hyundai's Morse-code four-dot motif borrowed from the Ioniq 5) replaces the standard unit, and shift-by-wire moves the drive selector to the steering column.
-You get dual 10.25-inch screens, dual-zone climate (now touch-sensitive — a point of contention), ventilated and 8-way power-adjustable front seats with memory, an 8-way powered co-driver seat, and boss mode borrowed from the Alcazar.
-Rear occupants benefit from a flat floor, two-step seat recline, airline-style trays with cup holders, rear AC vents with twin USB-C ports, window sunshades, and a big panoramic sunroof.
-Seats are upholstered in material made from recycled corn extracts and plastic bottles.
-Boot space stays at 433 litres with a Bose subwoofer; the 22-litre frunk is a genuine bonus.
-Fit, finish and consistency remain Creta-strong.
+The cabin retains the Creta layout with EV-specific upgrades.
+A free-floating centre console adds a wireless charging pad, NFC tap-to-start, cooled armrest storage, and twin cup holders.
+A flat-bottom steering wheel with Ioniq 5's Morse-code motif and shift-by-wire column selector replace the standard items.
+Equipment includes dual 10.25-inch screens, touch-sensitive dual-zone climate (a point of contention), ventilated and 8-way power-adjustable front seats with memory, and Alcazar-derived boss mode.
+Rear passengers get a flat floor, two-step recline, airline-style trays, AC vents, twin USB-C ports, and window sunshades.
+Seat fabric uses recycled corn and plastic-bottle material.
+Boot stays at 433 litres; the 22-litre frunk is a genuine bonus.
+Fit and finish are typical Creta-strong.

 Performance & Powertrain

-This is the fastest Creta ever built.
-The long-range variant pairs a 51.4 kWh NMC liquid-cooled battery with a 171 PS / 255 Nm front-mounted motor, claiming 0-100 km/h in 7.9 seconds — one reviewer clocked 7.5 seconds with downhill assist and 8.7 seconds in wet conditions, with significant wheelspin being the limiting factor due to front-wheel drive.
-The standard-range 42 kWh pack makes 135 PS but retains the same 255 Nm torque and is claimed to do 0-100 km/h in under 9 seconds.
+The long-range variant pairs a 51.4 kWh NMC liquid-cooled battery with a 171 PS / 255 Nm front motor, claiming 0-100 km/h in 7.9 seconds.
+One reviewer clocked 7.5 seconds on a slight downhill and 8.7 seconds in wet conditions; wheelspin limits hard launches on FWD.
+The 42 kWh standard-range makes 135 PS with the same 255 Nm and claims sub-9 seconds.
 Top speed is around 173 km/h.
-Four levels of regen (adjustable via paddles) culminate in an i-Pedal one-pedal driving mode, and the ADAS system cleverly links to regen for smoother deceleration when following traffic.
-Real-world range on the long-range variant is consistently reported at 350-400 km, with one reviewer seeing 9 km/kWh efficiency on the highway.
-Drive modes include Eco, Normal and Sport, with Eco noticeably blunting performance.
-The VESS pedestrian alert sound is mandatory at low speeds.
+Four paddle-adjustable regen levels culminate in i-Pedal one-pedal mode; the ADAS system links to regen for smoother following.
+Real-world range sits at 350-400 km with 9 km/kWh highway efficiency reported.
+Eco, Normal and Sport drive modes are offered, with Eco noticeably dulling responses.
+VESS pedestrian alerts activate at low speed.

 Ride Quality & Handling